Central Authentication Service (CAS)Central Authentication Service (CAS) kp37

 Georgia Tech implements the CAS service to allow campus members to easily log into campus websites using their GT Account Username and associated password.
 However, for a website to utilize CAS, it must be set up correctly, which usually means adding a module, plugin, or library, and configuring it to work with Georgia Tech's CAS servers.

-- Setting up CAS for Drupal 7 - Georgia Tech Drupal Article
+- Setting up CAS for Drupal 7 and 8 - Georgia Tech Drupal Article

 - Setting up CAS for a stand-alone PHP application